Jackson-Frazier Wetland

 Program Introduction

-The Jackson-Frazier Wetland is a valuable natural resource for Benton County, and a popular natural site for county residents.
 As a partner of Benton County Natural Areas and Parks, AFRANA has established a dedicated fund for maintenance of the Bob Frenkel Boardwalk, as well as fundraising and outreach support for wetland restoration, and interpretive & educational opportunity development.

 Benton County Natural Areas and Parks has developed a wetland restoration plan to meet these main goals: